 Without medication, the body naturally maintains a consistent level of cortisol.

-However, when a person takes prednisone, particularly when the course of treatment lasts for more than a few weeks, the body will reduce the amount of cortisol it makes.
+However, according to the United Kingdom’s National Health Service (NHS), when a person takes prednisone for longer than a few weeks, the body will reduce the amount of cortisol it makes.

-When a person stops taking prednisone, the body cannot immediately produce enough cortisol to make up for the missing drug.
-It may take several days or weeks before the body’s cortisol production levels return to normal.
+When a person suddenly stops taking prednisone, the body cannot immediately produce enough cortisol to make up for the missing drug.
+This results in withdrawal symptoms.

 While the adrenal glands make most of the body’s cortisol, many different types of cells in the body have cortisol receptors.